The Blind Alley

 But Ash ignored him.
 Not on purpose, of course.
 But to humans, all pikachu squeaks sound the same.
 He had already started folding up the sheets for the small bunk.
 It wouldn't be long before Nurse Joy came in for Ash's prescheduled wake up call.
 Better late than never.
 At least this way it would make the Nurse's job easier.

 Pikachu felt as though he really needed to teach Ash the pikachu word for hungry.
 Just as soon as he taught him the pikachu word for duck.
 Luckily in pikachu, duck meant only the action and not a feathered quaking companion.
 The only confusion is that in pikachu annunciation and tone are key.
 That Professor Oak fellow got pretty close at cracking down the rhythm and rhyme of pokemon speech.
 But then he got carried away and made it far more complicated than it actually was.

 Pikachu was sure Ash would catch on some day.
 He was making some progress at least.
-Even if after six years he still didn't know the word for hungry.
+Even if after seven years he still didn't know the word for hungry.